 VolkerGround Engineering was contracted by Bowmer & Kirkland Ltd for a £0.23 million project to install Continuous Flight Auger (CFA) piles.
-The works were for the construction of a National Innovation Centre for Ageing and Data at Newcastle University scheduled to be opened in 2020.
+The works were to enable the construction of a National Innovation Centre for Ageing and Data at Newcastle University, scheduled to be opened in 2020.

 The centre will bring scientists together who are leaders in their respective fields.
 They will work alongside the NHS, members of the public and selected industries to develop information and technology that promotes healthy ageing.